sergionovi/StockPortfolioGraphTheory/README.md

 Data collection is Done! :)

+Data Cleaning just started!
+I will use a deep neural network for the removal of outliers...
+I am excited with this project!

 # Organization:

 * DataCollection.py: Python code for downloading historical data.
 It does web Scrapping and saves a csv file with stock data for further analysis.